Computing Lindahl Equilibrium for Public Goods with and without Funding Caps: Introduction

-In the \emph{capped setting}, the Nash rule loses its fairness properties and is not equivalent to Lindahl equilibrium.
+In the \emph{capped setting}, where each public good may have a cap on how much funding it can receive, the Nash rule loses its fairness properties and is not equivalent to Lindahl equilibrium.
 In contrast, Lindahl equilibrium retains its fairness properties, and its existence is known via fixed-point theorems \citep{foley1970lindahl}.
 However, this existence result only applies to strictly monotonic utility functions and thus does not allow agents to have valuations equal to 0 for some goods, and it does not allow for caps except through approximating them through appropriate `saturating' utility functions \citep{fain2016core,munagala2022coremultilinear}.
 Most importantly, the existence result is not algorithmic, and how to compute a Lindahl equilibrium was an open question. \citet{fain2016core} asked: ``Is computing the Lindahl equilibrium for public goods computationally hard or is there a polynomial time algorithm even [when the public goods are capped]?''

 Since then there has been no progress on this question.
 Indeed, \citet{jiang2020approximatelystable} again noted that ``we do not know how to compute the Lindahl equilibrium efficiently''.
 It was even open how to compute any allocation that lies in the core, not necessarily a Lindahl equilibrium allocation. \citet{cheng2020groupfairness} noted that ``it is not known how to compute such a core outcome efficiently even for [...] approval set utilities'', and \citet{suzuki2024maxflow} concluded that ``there is no known polynomial time algorithm for computing fractional core''.
 The need for a practical algorithm was particularly pressing in the work of \citet{munagala2022coremultilinear} who studied \emph{indivisible} public goods and were aiming for allocations that are approximately in the core.
 Their best result is based on rounding a Lindahl equilibrium allocation and ``yields a 9.27-core, though we do not know how to implement the resulting algorithm in polynomial time''.
-To obtain a poly-time result, \citet{munagala2022coremultilinear} needed to avoid Lindahl equilibrium and in that case only achieved a 67.37-approximation.
+To obtain a polynomial-time result, \citet{munagala2022coremultilinear} needed to avoid Lindahl equilibrium and in that case only achieved a 67.37-approximation.